GD-125/Network-Monitoring-System/README.md

 ### 8. Styling and UI/UX

 - **Responsive Design**: Utilizes Tailwind CSS for a mobile-first, responsive layout.
-- **Dark Mode Support**: Implements a dark mode theme for improved visibility in low-light environments.
+- **Dark Mode Support**: Implements a dark mode theme in **View Analytics & Network Health** sections for improved visibility in low-light environments.
 - **Accessibility**: Ensures WCAG 2.1 compliance for all interactive elements.